 Cape Town to Johannesburg via the Wild Coast

 Cape Town, the “Mother City”, or the world’s most fabulous city, is the oldest city in South Africa and has a cultural heritage spanning more than 300 years.
 The Wild Coast is a stunning section of Eastern Cape coastline stretching from East London in the south to the border of KwaZulu-Natal in the north.
 It is the home of the Xhosa people and incorporates estuaries, sandy beaches, natural heritage sites, craggy cliffs, waterfalls, and rolling hills, providing spectacular scenery and real authentic traditional experiences...
 The Drakensberg, Battlefields Route & Midlands Meander is another section of this tour.

 Day 1: Cape Town.
 1-hour drive

-Starting our journey to the Garden Route, we visit some of the numerous farm stalls at Grabouw, and then moves on to the town of Oudtshoorn with Route 62.
-This route delivers an unforgettable South African travelling experience, making of life-long memories.
-(Lunch en-route) After visiting the Cango Caves for a Heritage Tour, we head down the scenic Outeniqua Pass and onto the green forests and beaches of the Garden Route.
-Overnight is at the Acorn Guest House George (or similar).
+Day 3: Hermanus to Wilderness.
+6-hour drive Starting our journey to the Garden Route, we meander to the town of Oudtshoorn with Route 62.
+This route delivers an unforgettable South African travelling experience.
+Along the way there are sweet small towns to explore, home-baked farmstall goodies to taste and plenty of wineries, also Ronnie's Sex Shop, which had visitors from all over the world, judging by the graffiti on its wall.
+After visiting the Cango Caves for a Heritage Tour, we head down the scenic Outeniqua Pass and onto the green forests and beaches of the Garden Route.
+Overnight at the Wilderness Hotel (or similar)

 Day 5: Jeffreys Bay to the Addo Elephant National Park.
 2-hour drive